Making The Case For Russell Westbrook And The MVP [Opinion]

 Instead this piece will demonstrate why the affinity for Westbrook’s potential MVP season and Durant leaving are not mutually exclusive occurrences.

-Since the franchise arrived in Oklahoma City by way of Seattle, the narrative has always been that the Thunder were essentially “Durant’s Team”.
+Since the franchise arrived in Oklahoma City by way of Seattle, the narrative has always been that the Thunder were essentially “Durant’s Team.”
 He was lauded as the city’s star.
 He opened a restaurant and became engrained within the Oklahoma City community.

 But this narrative seemingly forgets that Westbrook had been in Oklahoma City just as long as Durant.
 Both were drafted by the Seattle Supersonics and both played in the inaugural season as the Thunder.
 The only difference between the two players was that Durant played a full season for the Sonics in Seattle.
 The Sonics announced their immediate relocation to Oklahoma City only six days after drafting Westbrook in 2008.

 Flashing forward to this season, Westbrook has done something that we have not seen done in 55 years, averaging a triple-double for the entire season.
-This feat is complimented with the fact that the average NBA viewer is 37 years old, meaning the average fan saw something that they had not only never seen before, but never imagined possible.
+This feat is complimented with the fact that the average NBA viewer is 37-years-old, meaning the average fan saw something that they had not only never seen before, but never imagined possible.

-Even Westbrook himself, didn’t think he would accomplish this feat.
+Even Westbrook himself didn’t think he would accomplish this feat.

 In a story for Bleacher Report, Mike Gaven asked Westbrook about the record, to which Westbrook replied that even as a fan of the game, he didn’t think anyone would ever average a triple-double again.